ge-flight-analytics/EmsApi.Client/csharp/README.md

 # C\# EMS API Tools and Documentation

+## Current Status
+* Only the Ems System routes are implemented, since they were the easiest to work through as a start.
+* It's fairly straightforward to implement new routes (see section below).

+## C\# DTO classes
+The C\# DTO classes are available upon request.

 ## How to get started
 * Clone the repository and build EmsApi.Client with Visual Studio 2015 or 2017.
 * Include the EmsApi.Client assmembly in your project.